espruino/EspruinoWebIDE/README.md

 * Run the Web app
 * Click the `Help` (?) icon, then the `Tour` button to get a guided tour.

+**Running with Node.js/Electron and don't see any ports when you try and connect?** You're probably using a version of Node.js that doesn't match Electron.
+This causes NPM to load binary modules (for `serialport` and `bleat`) that are for the old version of Node and that won't work in Electron.
+To fix it, update Node.js, delete `node_modules` and run `npm install` again.

 Full Web Version